Mathnerd314/stroscot/docs/Commentary/Exceptions.rst

 ---------

 The most common behavior is unwinding, followed by containment or termination.
-Recovery also occurs for some interfaces that use exceptions for common cases.
+Recovery also occurs for some interfaces that use exceptions for common cases. scate constant, 99, 123, 420,
+460, 481

 Traces
 ======

 A trace is built by keeping track of the exception as it propagates.
-Since exceptions are lazy the propagation is demand-driven.
+The semantics are a little different with lazy evaluation because the propagation is demand-driven, but should be close enough.
 E.g. ``case {}.x of 1 -> ...`` produces ``MissingCaseException { trace = NoSuchAttributeException {...}, ...}``.
 With fancy formatting the nested exceptions will look like a stacktrace.
-The semantics are a little different, but should be close enough.
-For example the trace can become infinite, if you accumulate over an infinite list.

-Traces are mainly used for debugging as the exception value is sufficient for handling purposes.
-Optimization (tail calls) means entries may be added or missing.
-Space considerations limit the depth of stack traces.
-So the trace is in general an implementation detail.
+Space considerations limit the depth and detail of stack traces.
+For example if you accumulate over an infinite list, traces are theoretically infinite, but properly the trace display should compress this somehow.
+Similarly tail calls mean entries may be added or missing.
+So the trace is a best-effort guess subject to compiler whims - it has no formal contract.
+Traces are mainly useful as a light reminder to the programmer of where to look in the code in a large codebase.

-Also, building a trace is somewhat expensive.
+Alas, building a trace is expensive.
 Throwing an exception should be cheap.
-So how can we allow handling the exception without building a trace at all?
+What do?

+The basic strategy is to not provide traces in the language.
+Code should not use traces - the exception value should contain all relevant information to handle the exception.
+And a trace is mostly useless for debugging as it does not contain memory values - the programmer is better off walking through a dump with a debugger.
+Dumping core at the time of throwing is an established practice

-One strategy is to not provide traces for exception values.
-With reversible debugging the trace and any other information can be extracted after-the-fact.
-But it means that production code has to run in deterministic tracing mode all the time by default to have a hope of debugging exceptions.
-It's possible to get the overheads low, but the strategy of recording a trace at the time of throwing is more established and it will take a lot of work to overturn.
+ And with reversible debugging the trace and any other information can be extracted after-the-fact in a debug environment.
+But how do we debug production crashes?
+We could run in deterministic tracing mode all the time by default. rr shows it's possible to get the overheads low, but so far only works on Linux.
+Another solution is to and should allow recovery of the trace.

-Another solution is to only provide the first trace entry (closest to raising the exception).
+Erlang's solution is to only provide the first trace entry (closest to raising the exception).
 This is not too costly, and at least provides the file, line number, and attempted operation.
 E.g. assertions record the failing predicate expression.

 But the main solution IMO is to determine that the exception is caught by a handler that doesn't use the stack trace and optimize it away as an unused read-only operation.